-Cost budgets and benefit targets can be defined per month, quarter or year (see the Edit Portfolio article).
+Cost budgets and benefit targets can be defined per month, quarter or year (see the Portfolio Budgets - Details article).
 Depending on the zoom level, however, Meisterplan may sum up those cost budget and benefit target values for display in the financial section (see the How Zoom Level Affects Summation section):

 - If the displayed period is longer than the planning period, cost budgets and benefit targets will be summed up.

 - If the displayed period is equal to the planning period, cost budgets and benefit targets will be displayed as planned.